 Bronze Prometheus in Manhattan

-Constructed in 1934 by American sculptor Paul Howard Manship, the iconic statue entitled Prometheus resides in the center of the Rockefeller Center in the Manhattan borough of New York City.
-Behind the statue is a quote from Aeschylus: “Prometheus, teacher in every art, brought the fire that hath proved to mortals a means to mighty ends.”
+Constructed in 1934 by American sculptor Paul Howard Manship, the iconic statue entitled Prometheus resides in the center of the Rockefeller Center in the Manhattan Borough of New York City.
+Behind the statue is a quote from Aeschylus: “Prometheus, a teacher in every art, brought the fire that hath proved to mortals a means to mighty ends.”